ltalirz/aiida_core/docs/source/developer_guide/plugins/plugin_tests.rst

 AiiDA ships with tools to simplify tests for plugins.
 The recommended way is to use the `pytest`_ framework, while the `unittest`_ package is also supported.
-Internally, test environments are created and managed by the :py:func:`aiida.manage.fixtures.test_manager` defined in :py:mod:`aiida.manage.fixtures`.
+Internally, test environments are created and managed by the :py:func:`aiida.manage.tests.test_manager`.

 .. _pytest: https://pytest.org
 .. _unittest: https://docs.python.org/library/unittest.html